psa-lab/SimSite3D/README.md

 ## Installing and Using SimSite3D

+Note: this repo needs some major cleanup.
+It is in progress, but is a somewhat low priority.

 For more information on how to install and use SimSite3D, please refer to the SimSite3D documentation at